-In order to fulfill degree requirements, each student completes IPC 60500 Comprehensive Examination by passing the PRAXIS II for School Counselors (Test 0421 or 5421) or DESE's replacement test.
-In addition, during the program, each student will purchase and compile an electronic portfolio demonstrating competencies as delineated by the Missouri Department of Elementary and Secondary Education standards, to be completed by the end of Field Placement 2.
+In order to fulfill degree requirements, each student completes IPC 60500 Comprehensive Examination by passing the Missouri Educator Gateway Assessments (MEGA): Missouri Content Assessment, test MO056 MEGA Counselor.
+During the program, each student will also complete the Missouri Educator Profile (MEP) and the Missouri School Counselor Performance Assessment (MO SCPA).
+In addition, each student will purchase and compile an electronic portfolio demonstrating competencies as delineated by the Missouri Department of Elementary and Secondary Education standards, to be completed by the end of Field Placement 2.
 Further information regarding exit requirements is provided in the School Counseling Handbook.